-3.2 DB-Dump Plug-in
+3.3 DB-Dump Plug-in

-DB-dump was a GCC plug-in developed to capture GCC's intermediate representation.
-The db-dump plugin works by parsing a GCC definition file called tree.def, which contains a description of each element of GCC's GIMPLE intermediate representation.
-Using tree.def along with a custom definition file, we have designed, parameter.def; db-dump is able to recursively iterate through each element of the GIMPLE tree, storing node information at each step along the way.
+DB-dump was the second GCC plug-in developed to capture GCC's intermediate representation.
+Its design and operation are similar to verbose-dump, with one major difference: we used a database to store the output as opposed to a file.
 We chose PostgreSQL as the database system in order to keep with the open-source nature of GCC.
 We designed the schema to allow the efficient storage of GCC's complex intermediate representation along with useful source file information.
 We create tables for GCC internal items such as basic blocks, the call-graph, and the control-flow graph as well as for source file information such as functions, the actual source code of the file, and source-code statements.
-We also create tables for each type of GIMPLE tree node found in tree.def in order to keep table sizes manageable.
-Data replication was a major concern when we were designing db-dump as GIMPLE trees contain a lot of redundant type information.
-DB-dump handles data replication by only inserting new information into the database.
+We also create tables for each type of GIMPLE tree node found in tree.def in order to keep table sizes manageable in size.
+Insertion into the database is similar to verbosedump: we visit each tree node in a recursive manner while inserting the node information into the appropriate tables.
+A second major difference of db-dump with respect to verbose-dump is data replication.
+GIMPLE trees contain a lot of redundant type information.
+Whereas verbose-dump simply outputs all information it comes across, db-dump only inserts new information into the database.
 When db-dump comes across data it has already seen, it creates pointer to the existing entry instead of creating a new entry.